anicholls35/Obscura-Flutter/PROJECT_BRANCH_README.md

 1. Bug 1
 ```

-- Date Format: 9th Febuary 2021
+- Date Format: 9th February 2021
 - BUILD Number Format: XYI1...In
     - X = Current Major Release Number (Viewable on the main branch README.md)
-    - Y = Current Minor Relase Number (Viewable on the main branch README.md)
+    - Y = Current Minor Release Number (Viewable on the main branch README.md)
     - I1 ...
 In = The issue numbers assigned to what issue you're working on

 ***NOTE: Failure to complete this will result in slow down of branch merge to main and additional time added to your personal workload***

 ## Working on an issue
-- Assign yourself to your choosen/given issue on the GitHub Site
+- Assign yourself to your chosen/given issue on the GitHub Site
 - Upon completion of an issue, submit a push request to GitHub
-    - Run: ```Flutter clean``` on final commit **before** submitting a pull request
     - Ensure you've assigned yourself to the push request
-    - Tagged the means behind the issue (Bug, Enhanchment, etc)
+    - Tagged the means behind the issue (Bug, Enhancement, etc)
     - Linked it to the Project
     - Linked it to the current milestone (Sprint)
     - Linked it to the correct issue it resolves